alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

-store, forward, or access messages by means that are outside of the messenger software.
+store, forward, or access messages by means that are outside of the messenger solution.

 For example:
 if a participant
-accesses their E2ESM messenger via remote desktop software, and their RDP session is hijacked by a third party;
+accesses their E2ESM solution
+via remote desktop software,
+and their RDP session is hijacked by a third party;
 of if they back-up their messages